-In Greenland, Gerard Butler is the crappy dad / husband who must atone for his sins by saving his family (see also True Lies).
-In The Tomorrow War, Forester’s dad is the former soldier who abandoned his family after coming back from the Vietnam war.
+In Greenland, Gerard Butler is the crappy dad / husband who must atone for his sins by saving his family.
+In The Tomorrow War, this is once removed: Forester’s dad is the former soldier who abandons his family after the Vietnam war.

 Like any good foreshadowing, this is the fate that lies in store for Forester, too.
-We learn later that he too will abandon his family in the future – unless he can turn his fate around.
+We learn later that he too abandons his family in the future – unless he can turn his fate around.

 Forester’s quest is to save the planet, and therefore his daughter’s life.
 But in order to do so, he must re-connect with his deadbeat dad (J.K.
 Simmons, pulling off the kind of jacked-up reveal that wouldn’t have been out of place in Terminator 2).

 Films about bad dads and heroes tend to resolve in common ways.
 Firstly, dads will do anything for their families.
-In that sense, they are the superheroes that walk among us.
+In that sense, they are the superheroes that walk among us (see also Unbreakable).
 Unsurprisingly, many of these action figure dads are built like it, too – hulk-like, or capable of crushing any obstacle that stands in their way.

 There’s also a complex side to such hero worship.
-Dads go missing, or can’t live up to expectations: they’re still human, for all the superhero wrappings.
+Dads go missing, or can’t live up to expectations: they’re still human despite the superhero wrappings.
 Dads and their kids often have to overcome emotional obstacles before they can appreciate each other as individuals, too.

 Life after death

-In The Tomorrow War, part of the complexity of fatherhood touches on how we grieve and handle death.
+In The Tomorrow War, the complexity of fatherhood touches on how we grieve and handle death.